BenIlies/NoPASARAN/docs/tutorial/setup_tls_tunnel.rst

    .. note::

-      It is crucial to accurately enter the Common Name (CN) when generating the Certificate Signing Request (CSR) for each endpoint.
-The CN plays a vital role in identifying the endpoint during TLS handshakes, so ensure its correctness to avoid any certificate validation issues.
+      It is necessary to enter the Common Name (CN) accurately when generating the Certificate Signing Request (CSR) for each endpoint.
+Incorrect CN entry will lead to certificate validation issues and rejection by the other endpoint.

 3. Submit the CSR (endpoint1.csr) to the root CA for signing: